Hyperparathyroid UK (HPT UK)

 Negative scans should not prevent surgery if a biochemical diagnosis is confirmed.

-Many people with negative scans have had large adenomas found during surgery, most often found in a typical location, sometimes ectopic.
+Many with negative scans have had large adenomas found during surgery, most often found in a typical location, sometimes ectopic.
 Some clinicians believe negative scans indicate hyperplasia only, which isn't always true.
 Read about negative scans on Common Q&As or ask your clinicians to join our medical group to view our Gory Gallery (of multiple adenomas /enlarged glands) for themselves.
 If you are refused a surgical referral based on negative scans, please quote NICE guidelines (NG132); 1.4; 1.4.4;

 Proceed with surgery, performed by a surgeon with expertise in 4‑gland exploration, even if preoperative imaging has not identified an adenoma;